Trump strips protections for endangered gray wolves

 “Stripping protections for gray wolves is premature and reckless,” said Jamie Rappaport Clark, president and chief executive for Defenders of Wildlife.
 “Gray wolves occupy only a fraction of their former range and need continued federal protection to fully recover.
 We will be taking the U.S. Fish and Wildlife Service to court to defend this iconic species.”

-“This is no ‘Mission Accomplished’ moment for wolf recovery,” said Kristen Boyles, Earthjustice attorney.
+“This is no ‘Mission Accomplished’ moment for wolf recovery,” said Kristen Boyles, an Earthjustice attorney.
 “This delisting decision is what happens when bad science drives bad policy — and it’s illegal, so we will see them in court.”

 The U.S. Fish and Wildlife Service, which implements the Endangered Species Act, said the opposite is true.